Dwight Howard Still Remains A Free Agent This Late Into The Offseason

 In addition to the Lakers, he has also played for the Orlando Magic, Houston Rockets, Atlanta Hawks, Charlotte Hornets, Washington Wizards and Philadelphia 76ers over his 18 seasons in the NBA.

-In 2021, he was on the 76ers, and he averaged 7.0 points and 8.4 rebounds per contest in 69 regular season games as a role player.
+In 2021, he was on the 76ers, and he averaged 7.0 points and 8.4 rebounds per contest in 69 regular season games as mostly a bench player.

 While the 36-year-old was once a top-ten player in the NBA, he carved out a nice role for himself as a role player over the last few years.

-The transition from stardom to bench player is never easy, but he has really done a good job as a bench player recently.
+The transition from stardom to bench player is never easy, but he has done a good job accepting his role.

 Therefore, he is still a very valuable player.